kubernetes/website/content/zh-cn/docs/reference/labels-annotations-taints/_index.md

 Example: `app.kubernetes.io/part-of: "wordpress"`

-Used on: All Objects
+Used on: All Objects (typically used on [workload resources](/docs/reference/kubernetes-api/workload-resources/)).

-The name of a higher level application this one is part of.
+The name of a higher-level application this one is part of.

 One of the [recommended labels](/docs/concepts/overview/working-with-objects/common-labels/#labels).
 -->